Alluxio/alluxio/docs/Hierarchy-Storage-on-Tachyon.md

 local file system is supported, more types of storage layer will be added later.

     $ tachyon.worker.hierarchystore.level{x}.dirs.path
-The paths of storage directories in each storage layer, which are delimited by comma. x means the number of the storage layer. it is suggested to set more than one storage directories in one layer.
+The paths of storage directories in each storage layer, which are delimited by comma. x represents the storage layer.
+It is okay to have one directory for the memory layer.
+It is suggested to have one storage directory per hardware device for SSD and HDD.

     $ tachyon.worker.hierarchystore.level{x}.dirs.quota
-The quotas for storage directories in each storage layer, which are also delimited by comma. x means the number of the storage layer. there are default quotas for storage directories in certain storage layer(512MB for level0, 64GB for level1 and 1TB for level2 and next levels), if the quota configuration for some storage layer is not set, default value will be used.
+The quotas for all storage directories in a storage layer, which are also be delimited by comma. x represents the storage layer.
+There are default quotas for storage directories in certain storage layer (512MB for level0, 64GB for level1 and 1TB for level2 and next levels).
+If the quota configuration for some storage layer is not set, default value will be used.

     $ tachyon.worker.allocate.strategy
-Space allocation strategy, it defines how workers allocate space in storage directories in certain storage layer.
+Space allocation strategy defines how workers allocate space in storage directories in certain storage layer.
 There are three pre-defined strategies: RANDOM, ROUND_ROBIN, and MAX_FREE.
 RANDOM means that workers allocate space randomly among storage directories; ROUND_ROBIN means workers allocate space by round robin among storage directories.
 MAX_FREE means workers allocate space